vimmuyengwa/tswd-portfolio-vimbaiM/final-project-part-two.md

 The future of FinOps: driving innovation, sustainability, and AI-driven cloud optimisation. (n.d.).
 Raconteur.
 Retrieved February 4, 2025, from https://www.raconteur.net/technology/the-future-of-finops-driving-innovation-sustainability-and-ai-driven-cloud-optimisation

 Credly. (n.d.).
 Certification.
 Credly.
 Retrieved February 18, 2025, from (https://www.credly.com/earner/earned/badge/074db33b-55d8-4593-83cb-faa7911a1ec2)
-_all my certifications are tracked by Credly _
+_all my certifications are tracked by Credly_

+Amazon Web Services. (n.d.).
+What is cloud computing?
+Amazon Web Services, Inc. Retrieved February 17, 2025, from https://aws.amazon.com/what-is-cloud-computing/

+Duarte, N. (2011, March).
+The secret structure of great talks [Video].
+TED Conferences. https://www.ted.com/talks/nancy_duarte_the_secret_structure_of_great_talks?referrer=playlist-how_to_make_a_great_presentation

 ## AI acknowledgements
 _If you used AI to help you complete this assignment (within the parameters of the instruction and course guidelines), detail your use of AI for this assignment here._